๐Ÿ”Social Stratification

 Cultural Capital and Social Networks

-• Cultural capital (Bourdieu) includes knowledge, skills, and dispositions valued by dominant institutions—knowing how to navigate college applications, job interviews, and professional settings
+• Cultural capital (Bourdieu) includes knowledge, skills, and dispositions valued by dominant institutions.
+Think of it as knowing how to navigate college applications, present yourself in job interviews, and operate in professional settings.
+These skills feel "natural" to those raised with them but are invisible barriers for those who weren't

-• Social capital refers to resources accessed through relationships; who you know often matters more than what you know for job placement
+• Social capital refers to resources accessed through relationships.
+Who you know often matters more than what you know for job placement, business opportunities, and access to information

-• Network effects compound advantage—elite social networks provide information, recommendations, and opportunities unavailable to outsiders
+• Network effects compound advantage.
+Elite social networks provide insider information, personal recommendations, and opportunities that are simply unavailable to outsiders

-Compare: Cultural capital vs. Social capital—both are non-economic resources that convert to advantage, but cultural capital is embodied (in your knowledge and behavior) while social capital is relational (in your connections).
-Bourdieu argued cultural capital is harder to acquire because it requires early socialization.
+Compare: Cultural capital vs. Social capital: both are non-economic resources that convert to advantage, but cultural capital is embodied (in your knowledge and behavior) while social capital is relational (in your connections).
+Bourdieu argued cultural capital is harder to acquire because it requires early socialization, meaning it's closely tied to the family you grow up in.

 Quick Reference Table